zzArchive-if-03-01-A-fall-2017/reading-assignment-2-gspanturu/ReadingAssignment.md

    - CSS - The :first-child Pseudo-class

 ## Required Tasks
-- Read the materials presented above.
+1. Read the materials presented above.
-- Extend your cheat sheet as you go along the material.
+2. Extend your cheat sheet as you go along the material.
-- Add the cheat sheet to your assignment repository and make a pull request.
+3. Add the cheat sheet to your assignment repository
+5. Make a pull request.

 We will do a quiz during one of the next lessons where you can prove that you read the given texts carefully.